 9. See London from the Sky Garden

 The views from this building are almost unrivaled in London and even though the outdoor viewing balcony closes around 5, the atrium stays open until the late hours of the night.

 Learn more about how to reserve your free spot at the Sky Garden.
-Alternatively, you could visit the observation deck of the Shard as well some great free views of London, some of which you can enjoy at night.

-10. Join a Pub or Club Crawl
+10. Take a Pub Crawl or Bar Bus

 A time-honored tradition in London is the pub crawl (and the club crawl).
 A great option for solo travelers looking to meet new friends or those looking to discover hotspots.

 Check out our comparison post which reviews many of the best crawls in London.